GrantQuick/RE-HESA/README.md

 All queries with the exception of the base query will need to be saved as CSV files (by clicking the Export button in the query window) and stored locally in an appropriate folder.

 ### Configuring the PowerShell script
-There are a number of parameters that will need to be configured at the beginning of the PowerShell script:
+The script is configured by altering the parameters in the config.json file.
+The following items need to be set:
-* $bioPath - set this to the full file path of your exported bio.csv file
+* bioPath - set this to the full file path of your exported bio.csv file
-* $regNoPath - set this to the full file path of your exported regNo.csv file
+* regNoPath - set this to the full file path of your exported regNo.csv file
-* $addressPath - set this to the full file path of your exported address.csv file
+* addressPath - set this to the full file path of your exported address.csv file
-* $emailPath - set this to the full file path of your exported email.csv file
+* emailPath - set this to the full file path of your exported email.csv file
-* $mobilePath - set this to the full file path of your exported mobile.csv file
+* mobilePath - set this to the full file path of your exported mobile.csv file
-* $phonePath - set this to the full file path of your exported phone.csv file
+* phonePath - set this to the full file path of your exported phone.csv file
-* $husidPath - set this to the full file path of your exported HUSID.csv file
+* husidPath - set this to the full file path of your exported HUSID.csv file
-* $countryCodePath - set this to the full file path of the CSV of HESA valid country codes, downloadable from here: https://www.hesa.ac.uk/9acccac5-921c-4ef6-838c-084057978258
+* countryCodePath - set this to the full file path of the CSV of HESA valid country codes, downloadable from here: https://www.hesa.ac.uk/9acccac5-921c-4ef6-838c-084057978258
-* $generatedFile - set this to the full file path of the output file you would like to create
+* generatedFile - set this to the full file path of the output file you would like to create
-* $ukPrnValue - set this to the UK PRN value for your institution, available via https://www.ukrlp.co.uk/
+* ukPrnValue - set this to the UK PRN value for your institution, available via https://www.ukrlp.co.uk/
-* $censusValue - set this to the value of the submission period.
+* censusValue - set this to the value of the submission period.
 Valid entries are available here: https://www.hesa.ac.uk/collection/c17071/a/census
-* $countryList - add any countries to this list for which the country name in RE may correspond to, but not match exactly, the country name as listed in the C17071 valid-entries.csv list of countries and codes.
+* countryList - add any countries to this list for which the country name in RE may correspond to, but not match exactly, the country name as listed in the C17071 valid-entries.csv list of countries and codes.

 ### Running the PowerShell script
 Run the script by: